-Amounts included in remuneration for the financial year, within the table included in Note 20.5 of this Directors' Report, represent the amount that vested in the financial year based on a number of factors including achievement of personal goals, satisfaction of specified performance criteria, retention, and motivation of employees.
+Amounts included in remuneration for the financial year, within the table included in Note 20.5 of this Directors' Report, represent the amount that vested in the financial year based on several factors including achievement of personal goals, satisfaction of specified performance criteria, retention, and motivation of employees.

-No amounts vest in future financial years in respect of the short-term incentives and bonus schemes for the 2022 year.
+No amounts vest in future financial years in respect of the short-term incentives and bonus schemes for the 2023 year.